thunlp/LLMxMapReduce/README.md

 Aware that the evaluation process is token-consuming, you need to make sure you have enough balance.

 # 📊 Experiment Results
-Our experiments demonstrate the improved performance of LLM using the $\text{LLM}\times \text{MapReduce}$-V2 framework on SurveyEval.
+Our experiments demonstrate the improved performance of LLM using the LLMxMapReduce-V2 framework on SurveyEval.
 Detailed results are provided below.

 | **Methods**           | **Struct.** | **Fait.** | **Rele.** | **Lang.** | **Crit.** | **Num.** | **Dens.** | **Prec.** | **Recall** |
 |-----------------------|-------------|-----------|-----------|-----------|-----------|----------|-----------|-----------|------------|